fernandoPalluzzi/tmsClassifier/README.md

 ## Input TMS data and imputation

 Package tmsClassifier uses a default TMS data format.
-Subject classification is based on three blocks of attributes: (i) TMS measures, (ii) diagnosis field (optional), (iii) covariates (optional).
+Subject classification is based on three blocks of attributes: (i) TMS measures, (ii) diagnosis field (optional), and (iii) covariates (optional).
 The default dataset includes 4 TMS measures:
 - SICI-ICF (SICI: short-interval intracortical inhibition; ICF: intracortical facilitation) as the first 7 columns, taken at times (interstimulus intervals, ISI): 1, 2, 3, 5 ms (SICI) and 7, 10, 15 ms (ICF);
 - SAI (short-latency afferent inhibition).
 By default, they should be the 4 columns following SICI-ICF, taken at time steps (ISI): -4, 0, 4, 8 ms;